Safety Supervisor, Safety Officer

 • Examples of fire include a burning candle, a forest fire, or a gas stove flame.

-Q12.
-Tell me about safety policy?
+Q. Tell me about your experience with safety policies.

 Ans.